hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 **Datacenter View**

-It provides an overview of the hosted chassis in a datacenter.
-In this view, Cloud Administrator is able to add/delete chassis which then goes on to discover all cartridges and nodes of a chassis.
+It provides an overview of the managed chassis in a datacenter.
+In this view, Cloud Administrator is able to add/delete chassis which then goes on to discover all cartridges and nodes in a chassis.
 At a glance, the user is able to comprehend the datacenter health and view critical events that need immediate attention.

 **Single Chassis View**

 It provides in-depth information of a selected chassis.
 In this view, the user is able to grasp the overall structure and health of the contained cartridges and nodes.

-A drill-down to individual cartridges or nodes provides detailed information in terms of configuration, power status, health status, workload information etc.
+A drill-down to individual cartridge or node provides detailed information in terms of configuration, power status, health status, workload information etc.
 Event information at individual chassis level helps to monitor chassis events.
 The user is also able to perform power Off/On operations on individual cartridges and nodes.
 For more details on working with Moonshot Chassis, refer to the Moonshot Management section.

 &#9654;**Workload Service**